Sreejith-nair511/HackSeries_ImpactX/README.md

 ### State-wise Disaster Statistics
 Interactive dashboard for viewing and analyzing disaster statistics across Indian states with filtering and visualization capabilities.

+### Disaster Prediction and Early Warning System
+Advanced prediction system for forecasting potential disasters with risk assessment and early warning capabilities.

 ## License